The Right to Peaceful Protest: A Pillar of Democratic Governance as ConstitutionallyGuaranteed

 On the 9th of June 2024, the Rivers State Public Health Emergency Operation Centre (@RiversPHEOC) received notification of some suspected cases of Cholera disease outbreak at Ngo in Andoni Local Government Area (LGA).

 @RiversPHEOC was further notified of two associated dead in the community with similar symptoms by the LGA Rapid Response Team (RRT) led by the State Disease Surveillance and Notification Officer (DSNO).
+The State RRT mobilized to support the LGA RRT to ascertain diagnosis, manage and contain the incident.

 I wish to emphasize here that there are currently NO ACTIVE CASES reported.